-High levels of caffeine in your diet can cause your baby to have a low birth weight.
+High levels of caffeine in your diet can cause low birth weight for your unborn baby.
 It may also increase the chance of miscarriage.

-High caffeine levels are also associated with increased blood pressure, heart rate and may cause dehydration.
+High caffeine levels are also associated with increased blood pressure and heart rate, and may cause dehydration.

 Foods and drinks containing caffeine include:

 - soft drinks, such as cola, fizzy orange and fizzy lemonade